 By now, if you’ve read any of my posts in the past few years, it should be obvious I’m a geek, nerd, and techie by heart.
 I love building and learning new stuff – be it a custom connector to my smart ring, figuring out containers for my specific use-cases or configuring backups to the cloud.

-I’m also a bit extrovert.
+I’m also a bit extroverted.
 Not too outspoken though, at least not in a Dutch directness kind of way (for now, at least), but more in the way that I enjoy interacting with people.
 It has helped me immensely when I deliver training and talks, and also when meeting with companies and running workshops.
 Early in my career, I often joined salespeople in meetings with customers.
 It was often pre-sales oriented, “to close the deal,” and sometimes a meet-and-greet with a customer.

-During these early years, I started injecting myself more and more to sales meetings and negotiations.
+During these early years, I started injecting myself more and more into sales meetings and negotiations.
 I realized I often had useful insights through my understanding of technology that helped me much to craft and close a deal.
 By no means do I imply I was a great salesperson – merely that I often had – and still have – success in understanding customer needs and translating that to a raw technology offering internally.
 And then matching that with a reasonable quote and hopefully closing the deal.

 Empathy and a little bit of emotional intelligence are key here.